typelead/eta/docs/source/getting-started.rst

 \* ``[type]`` should be one of ``public``, ``snapshots``, or ``releases``.
 \*\* ``[owner]`` should be the owner of the  repository and ``[repo]`` should
      be the name of the Bintray repository.

+By default, ``epm`` tries to resolve your dependencies against the above repositories.
+So, you don't need to specify a repository unless required.

 .. note::